jozanza/turbo-docs/docs/recipes.md

 let account: AccountInfo = ...;
 // You will need to skip the first 8 bytes when decoding an Anchor struct.
-// Those bytes are reserved for "discriminator" – basically, the struct's IDL schema identifier. match MyAnchorAccount::deserialize(&account.data[8..]) {
+// Those bytes are reserved for a "discriminator" – basically, the struct's IDL schema identifier. match MyAnchorAccount::deserialize(&account.data[8..]) {
     Ok(data) => {
         // Do stuff with deserialized data.